shawn-sandy/shawnsandy-dev/src/posts/cleaner-commits.md

 ---
-title: Cleaner, useful team commits messages with commitizen
+title: Cleaner, useful commits messages  for teams with commitizen
 subtitle: Commitizen is an open-source project created to help developers  write better commit messages by making the process simple!
 tags: ['posts', 'tips', 'Win10']
 coverImage: ['commitizen-terminal.jpg']